nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

 ![Request A New OpenStack Resource Allocation](images/coldfront-request-new-openstack-allocation.png)

-!!! warning "Very Important: Requested/Approved Allocated Storage Quota and Cost"
+!!! warning "Important: Requested/Approved Allocated OpenStack Storage Quota & Cost"
     Ensure to choose **NERC (OpenStack)** in the Resource option and specify your anticipated computing units.
 Each allocation, whether requested or approved, will be billed for the associated costs based on the **pay-as-you-go** model.